pieces-app/workshops/10x-developer-productivity/slides.md

 You need to be aware of a range of context:

+- The code base for the app - you may have been given a link to the repo, or have it open in your IDE
 - The basics of flutter and Dart - not only the Dart programming language, but also the Flutter framework, and potentially iOS and Android principles if you are not used to mobile development.
 - Any existing code standards or requirements, such as a custom base page that your app uses, with details shared by a colleague
 - Documentation for any UI widgets that you are using - for example, you may be using a custom widget from a library, and need to understand how to use it